YaLTeR/OpenAG/README.md

 # Building
 ## Windows
+### Visual Studio 2017 (without CMake)
 1. Install Visual Studio 2017 from https://my.visualstudio.com/Downloads?q=Visual%20Studio%202017 (make sure you select Visual Studio 2017 Community version 15.9).
 In the Visual Studio Installer, select Desktop Development for C++ and not anything else.
+2. Go to File→Open→Open from Source Control.
+Click Clone, enter https://github.com/YaLTeR/OpenAG.git and press the Clone button.
+Wait for the process to finish.
+In the solution explorer, you can edit the files you need to in the dlls folder.
+3. Press `CTRL + SHIFT + B` to build the project.
+To find the built DLL, go to the top ribbon, Project->CMake Cache (x86-Debug Only)->Show in explorer.
+### Visual Studio 2017 (with CMake)
+#### Use this if you want to have a solution file
+1. Install Visual Studio 2017 (see above).
-2. Install Git from https://git-scm.com/.
-Make sure you add it to PATH.
+2. Install Git and CMake and add them both to PATH in their installers.
-3. Install CMake from https://cmake.org.
-Make sure you add it to PATH.
-4. On the start window on Visual Studio, select Clone or Check out Code.
-Under repository location, type `https://github.com/yalter/openag`
+3. Clone this repository using Visual Studio (see above).
-5. Go to where you saved this cloned repo, right click and select 'Git Bash Here.'
-In Git, type: `git submodule update --init`
+4. Go to this cloned repository in Windows Explorer.
+Right Click->Git Bash Here.
+5. `git submodule update --init`
-6. `mkdir build`
+6. `mkdir Build`
-7. `cd build`
+7. `cd Build`
 8. `cmake .. -G "Visual Studio 15 2017"`
-9. `cmake --build . --config Release`
+9. `cmake --build .
+Release`
-10. The CMake program will generate the OpenAG.sln file that you can use with Visual Studio 2017.
-You can build the DLL with either CMake or Visual Studio 2017 (by pressing CTRL + SHIFT + B).
-To build with CMake, save the files you have changed in Visual Studio and run the `cmake --build . --config Release` command.
-The built DLL will be in the Release folder.
+### Visual Studio 2019
+1. Get Visual Studio 2019 from https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16
+2. Install Desktop Development for C++
+3. On the start window, select "Clone or check out code" and type `https://github.com/YaLTeR/OpenAG` and wait for the process to finish.
+Once Git has finished cloning, VS will begin configuring CMake.
+4. You can edit the files you need to in the dlls folder.
+To build, press `CTRL + SHIFT + B` and it will build using CMake.
+To find the built DLL, go to Project->Cmake Cache (x86-Debug Only)->Open in explorer.

 ## macOS
 1. Install Xcode.